Sealer Treatment for Brick and Tile Floors

 From a reliable hardware or paint store get a brick masonry sealer; sold in gallons only.
 It is a clear solution so it does not change the color of the tile or bricks and grout, but it will give a gloss to the surface.

 Paint the sealer on the dry tile or brick, being sure to cover all crevices and cracks in bricks and grout.
 Let it dry and apply a second coat.
 Thereafter, apply one coat about every year to maintain the seal.

-The sealer prevents dust from grout being tracked into the house, and makes cleaning very easy with a damp mop.
+The sealer prevents dust from grout from being tracked into the house and makes cleaning very easy with a damp mop.

 Some people prefer to use wax over the sealer.
 Experiment with a sample tile or an inconspicuous corner as some waxes leave a streaky undesirable finish.

 - Garden / Landscaping / Patio — 260

 - Real Estate / Finance — 191